zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 - - -

-It's always valuable to have a fresh set of ears when mixing and mastering a song -- otherwise you develop bias and waste time nit-picking when you could be making your next hit.
-Learn More about mastering a song <a href="https://www.izotope.com/en/learn/what-is-mastering.html" target="what is mastering">here</a>.
+It's always valuable to have a fresh set of ears when mixing and mastering a song -- otherwise, you develop bias and waste time nit-picking when you could be making your next hit.

 - - -